2020-Fall-UIUC-LING506/2020-fall-uiuc-ling506.github.io/hw2.md

 Write a written report titled report.tex that compiles without errors using XeLaTeX.
 Use the article class, and ensure that your report has a title and lists your name as the author.

-Commit and push that file [to your HW1 repo on Github](https://classroom.github.com/a/Jzap_dGW) prior to 11:59 PM on Monday 07 September 2020.
+Commit and push that file [to your HW1 repo on Github](https://classroom.github.com/a/Jzap_dGW)